Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/boost_testing_intro_slides.md

     BOOST_AUTO_TEST_CASE(Test1, * utf::label("trivial")) {...}
     ```

-- Example from preCICE: to filter out tests testing MPI ports functionality if built with specific MPI version
+- Example from preCICE: filter out tests for MPI ports functionality if built with specific MPI version
 - List all labels with `--list_labels` option
 - Decorators can also be added to suites